yingshaoxo/yingshaoxo_alpine_x86_system/README.md

 > `/boot` folder basically manages all stuff related to your machine boot issue, when you do a partition copy and paste, you have to make sure something is inside of that folder.

-> if `/boot` not work on your computer, try `/new_boot` by doing rename
+> if `/boot` not work on your computer, try `/new_boot` by doing rename according to new_boot folder files

-### If you have ubuntu14, you can also use their /boot folder for newer amd64 computer that only support efi
+### If you have ubuntu14, you can also use their /boot folder for newer amd64 computer that only support efi and only allow you to use ubuntu linux

 copy `./_new_boot2014_/*` into your alpine `/boot/` folder, then change boot menu `/etc/grub.d/40_custom`: